VibhashDwivedi/CryptoMet/README.md

 # CryptoMeter
-A cryptocurrency tracker that displays real-time data on the Top 100 cryptocurrencies and gives detailed info about some Top cryptocurrencies
+A cryptocurrency tracker that displays real-time data on cryptocurrencies and gives detailed info about some Top cryptocurrencies.
+Cryptocurrency prices can be viewed in various currencies and it also displays top crypto news along with sources.

 [Live Demo](https://cryptometer-vibhashdwivedi.vercel.app/)